Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 • At 10M tokens/month, GPT-5.4 saves ~$27/month over Claude Sonnet — $327/year

-• Always set explicit max_tokens limits — Claude tends to be 10–20% more verbose without constraints
+• Claude verbosity: set explicit max_tokens — Claude generates 10–20% more tokens by default

 FAQ: Claude API vs GPT-5 API Pricing